Gondolin Security Design¶

 -

-http(HTTP/1.x request line)tls(TLS ClientHello record)- otherwise denied (
+http(HTTP/1.x request line)tls(TLS ClientHello record)ssh(SSH version banner on configured SSH ports, only when SSH egress is enabled)- otherwise denied (

 unknown-protocol)